Valkyrie-Resistance/Netko/packages/brain/repository/README.md

-# @chad-chat/brain-repository
+# @netko/brain-repository

-This package contains the repository layer for the Chad Chat Brain service.
+This package contains the repository layer for the Netko Brain service.
 It provides data access, caching, and persistence logic for the domain and service layers, primarily using Prisma as the ORM.

 ## Structure